Cincinnati Rockers: 1992

-The Rockers were announced in 1991 as successful restaurant owner Ted Gregory was granted the Arena league expansion the franchise.
+The Rockers were announced in 1991 after successful restaurant owner Ted Gregory was granted an Arena league expansion franchise.
 As one of four expansion teams for 1992, the Rockers sold 5,700 season tickets.
 In a bid to give the new franchise some credibility, the league persuaded the league's strongest team, the Detroit Drive, to trade Art Schlichter to Cincinnati.
 Schlichter had grown up in nearby Bloomingburg and had starred at Ohio State, and still had some name recognition in the area.

 Additionally, the compulsive gambling that had derailed Schlichter's NFL career had continued unabated during his two years with the Drive, to the point that he had to leave Detroit for his own safety.
 Schlichter signed a one-year $40,000 contract.
 Soon after that, he was arrested for passing a bad check, and admitted suffering a gambling relapse.
 Gregory worked out a deal in which the team put most of Schlichter's paycheck into an account to pay off his gambling debts, except for $300 that they gave to his wife, Mitzi.
 It was to no avail; police were frequently waiting for Schlichter in the locker room.

 The Rockers finished their first season in the league with a surprising 7–3 record, but lost in the first round of the playoffs 41–36 to the Tampa Bay Storm.